French Chanson and Musette Music, Letter "M" (Slipcue.Com Music Guide) Obnoxious amphibian portrait... ribbit!

 Georges Milton "Le Music-Hall Des Annees 30: Georges Milton"

 Star of stage and song, Mireille Hartuch had an irresistibly appealing, immensely charming and refreshingly direct vocal presence.
-With her comedic bent she was a bit like a French version of Gracie Fields, though with a more serious, more glamorous side She wrote or cowrote much of her material, and delivered it with a comedic touch that demonstrated her command of the music.
-She had many notable collaborators, including movie idol Jean Sablon, who sings several duets on this fine 2-CD set, as well as the music-hall duo, Jacques Pills and Georges Tabet, and pianist Georges Van Parys, and lyricist Jean Nohain... some of the cream of the crop in French pop during the Depression era.
-Nice stuff; highly recommended.
+With her comedic bent she was a bit like a French version of Gracie Fields, though with a more serious, more glamorous side.
+She wrote or cowrote much of her material, and delivered it with a comedic touch that demonstrated her command of the music.
+She had many notable collaborators, including movie idol Jean Sablon, who sings several duets on this fine 2-CD set, as well as the music-hall duo, Jacques Pills and Georges Tabet, along with pianist Georges Van Parys and lyricist Jean Nohain...
+Certainly of the cream of the crop in French pop during the Depression era.
+Nice stuff; highly recommended!

 Yves Montand "Integrale, v.1: 1945-1949 - Et La Fete Continue..."
 (Fremeaux & Associes, 2000)